paulcpederson/blog/source/work/sound-finder/index.md

 ### ES6/2015

 I also used Babel to build the site with newer JavaScript goodies.
-I think the best part of the whole spec IMO is modules.
-Creating a clean API and separation between your modules is really nice.
-I was doing this with Browserify and CommonJS modules before, but it's really nice to have it in the spec.
+I think one of the best additions to JavaScript in ES6 is a native module syntax.
+Creating a clean API and loose coupling in your code is really nice.
+I was doing this with Browserify and CommonJS modules before, but once it's implemented and widely supported natively it will simplify things a great deal.

-Arrow functions are also a really nice feature for cleaning up some code.
-I am really partial to using `map`, `filter`, and `reduce`, so arrow functions really clean up things and make it super clear.
+Arrow functions are another useful feature for cleaning up some code.
+I am really partial to using `map`, `filter`, and `reduce`, so arrow functions can really help.
 Here's an example from the project:

 ```javascript
 let rankedUsers = Object.keys(users)